 Use these pages to keep track of the compulsory meetings with your supervisor, questions you wish to raise, and tasks that you need to complete.

-At each meeting ask your supervisor to sign and indicate roughly how many minutes he or she has spent

-with you.
-In most cases you will also meet with the l ibrarian to sup port you with the research process and

-to assist you in referencing your work properly.
+At each meeting ask your supervisor to sign and indicate roughly how many minutes he or she has spent with you.
+In most cases you will also meet with the librarian to support you with the research process and to assist you in referencing your work properly.

-Please note: the IBO states that the amount of support given by the supervisor be less than 5 hours.
+Please note: the IBO states that the amount of sup oort given by t he supervisor be less than 5 hours.

-Meeting 1 (March)
+Meeting 1 (March) • • •

-Questions Questions
+Questions

 My tasks for the spring break are

-Supervisor's initials: Date: Time spent: mins
+Supervisor's initials: Date: Time coent: mine

+Date.
+Time spent: mins

 Meeting 2 (May - compulsory)

 Questions

 My goals for the next meeting are

 Discuss resources with librarian

 Supervisor's initials: Date: Collaboratio n/ underline what is

 Date. appropriate: •

 Excellent

 Good

 Adequate

 Insufficient

 Librarian's initials:

 Meeting 3 (May) progress and planning meeting

 Questions

 My tasks for the PP in the big session are

-Supervisor's initials Data

 Supervisor's initials: Date: